 The Long Thin Yellow Legs of Architecture (1988) Coop Himmelb(l)au

-The Coop Himmelb (l) au agency was founded in 1968 in Vienna by Wolf D. Prix (Vienna - Austria, 1942) and Helmut Swiczinsky (Poznan - Poland, 1944).
-Coop Himmelb (l) au is an architectural duo that works related to the visual arts.
-Both members studied architecture at the Technical University of Vienna and at the Architectural Association in London.
-In 1968 they entered into a partnership and since then the duo has been working exclusively on joint projects.
-In the Netherlands, Coop Himmelb (l) au is best known for their design for the Groninger Museum's Ancient Art Pavilion (1994).
+The agency Coop Himmelb (l) au was founded in Vienna in 1968 by Wolf D. Prix (Vienna - Austria, 1942) and Helmut Swiczinsky (Poznan - Poland, 1944).
+Coop Himmelb (l) au is an architectural duo that is related to the visual arts.
+Both members studied architecture at the Technical University of Vienna and the Architectural Association in London.
+In 1968 they entered into a partnership and since then the duo has worked exclusively on joint projects.
+In the Netherlands, Coop Himmelb (l) au is best known for their design for the pavilion for old art of the Groninger Museum (1994).